kkrizanovic/RNAseqEval/RNAseq_benchmark/Data_preparation.md

 ### 7. Extracting transcriptome subsets for simulation
 After approximating gene expression histogram with three points, we have determined the number of transcripts and coverage for each group.
 There were 3 greoups for _S.
 Cerevisiae_ because genes with alternative splicing were disregarded, and 6 groups for _D.
 Melanogaster_ and human chromosome 19.

 For each organism, transcriptome generated in the step 4 was divided into a 3 groups.
 This was done using a process_data.py script in this repository, with the option trans-split.
 The number of transcripts in each group is set within the script.
+The script will generate 3 new files with the same name as the original transcriptome file with appended '\_G1', '\_G2' and '\_G3'.

+For _D.
+Melanogaster_ transcriptome for genes with alternate splicing, the script is invoked by:

+    prepare_data.py trans-split dmelanogaster_transcriptome_alternte.fasta

+The script will then generate 3 new files:

+    dmelanogaster_transcriptome_alternte_G1.fasta
+    dmelanogaster_transcriptome_alternte_G2.fasta
+    dmelanogaster_transcriptome_alternte_G3.fasta

+### 8. Simulation using PBSIM
+Using PBSIM, simulate reads on each generated subset of transcriptome, using coverages determined in step 6 and error profiles determined in step 1.

+### 9. Combining simulation results into final datasets